|Born:||26 March 1816 / Bedford County, Tennessee|

-Note: Alvis Kimsey was not recorded as a burial in the 1940 DAR survey of the cemetery, but given his ties to the area it is possible that he was buried at the Odell Pioneer Cemetery.
-Oregon Secretary of State’s Early Oregonian Index lists Alvis Kimsey’s burial place as being located on his Donation Land Claim (north of the Odell Pioneer Cemetery).
-We will include him as a burial at the Odell Pioneer Cemetery until evidence proves otherwise.
+Note: Oregon Secretary of State’s Early Oregonian Index lists Alvis Kimsey’s burial place as being located on his Donation Land Claim (north of the Odell Pioneer Cemetery), but until this is verified we will include him as a possible burial at the Odell Pioneer Cemetery.

 Alvis Kimsey was born in Tennesse on the 16th of May, 1816, to parents Samuel Kimsey and Rachel Townsend.
 His father died when Alvis was 13 years old.
 Alvis helped out with the family until his mother remarried, after which he relocated to Missouri.
 There he married his first wife, Cassie Simpson, in 1839.
 The following year the couple welcomed a daughter, Melissa Ann.